If it returns later

 Why This Matters

-Residents and property owners would likely see a clearer ruleset later, including what is allowed, where, and how violations would be handled.
+Residents and property owners could still see a clearer ruleset later, including what is allowed, where, and how violations would be handled.

 Potential Pros